Switchback Travel (Jason Hummel)

 What we like: A bomber pant that does just about everything well.

-What we don’t: Fit is still a little baggy for our tastes.
+What we don’t: Fit is still a little baggy for our tastes; not the most well-rounded crossover choice.

-Flylow Gear flies a little lower under the radar than some of the bigger outdoor gear brands, but the Chemical pant is a solid offering.
-Like their Baker Bib above, this is a super tough design with a 3-layer build, Cordura patches in high-wear areas like the knees and cuffs, and waterproof zippers.
-Given the impressive level of protection, they ventilate well, and you can release hot air in four places: two zippered vents along the inner thigh and two large vents along the outside of your legs.
-It all adds up to a formula that has generated a cult-like following.
+Flylow Gear flies a little under the radar compared to some of the bigger outdoor brands, but their men's-specific Chemical Pant (and women's Donna below) is a solid offering.
+Like Flylow's own Baker Bib above, the Chemical is a super tough design with a 3-layer build, Cordura patches in high-wear areas like the knees and cuffs, and waterproof zippers.
+Given the impressive level of protection, the pants ventilate well, and you can release hot air in four places: two zippered vents along the inner thighs and two large vents along the outside of your legs.
+Tack on availability in six sizes, three inseam lengths, and a nice assortment of colorways, and it's easy to see why the Chemical Pant has garnered a loyal following over the years.

 Insulated: No